MohidulHaqueTushar/Agent-Based-Modeling--Group-Selection-/README.md

 ## Agent-Based-Modeling

-Simulation of an agent-based model of multi-level selection.
+Simulation of an agent-based model of multi-level group selection under a controlled environment.

 **This simulation shows two outcomes:**